ragsns/javaone-cloudfoundry-hol/ex9/README.md

 b.
 Install Maven and Jenkins locally on you laptop.
 Once Jenkins is installed you can access the console at [http://localhost:8080] (http://localhost:8080)

 c.
-Install the Cloud Foundry plugin by clicking on `Manage Jenkins` in the Console.
+Install the Cloud Foundry plugin by clicking on `Manage Jenkins` in the console and by clicking on the appropriate tabs and searching for the plugin.

 d.
 Create a new workspace called PCF-demo in Jenkins and Configure the project.
 Substitute the appropriate values for the GitHub URL below.